boldbi/boldbi-docker/README.md

-# Bold BI on Docker
+# Deploy Bold BI using Docker Compose

 Bold BI can be deployed using docker-compose.
 Nginx will run in a separate container as reverse proxy to route traffic to other containers.
 Please follow these steps to deploy Bold BI using the docker-compose deployment.